Kontiki-Games/swift_look_at_doc/doc_proj/docs/index.md

     This feature allow different clamping range in pitch and yaw directions.
 To achieve this, a property named Clamp Ratio is added.
 The clamping cone's bottom surface is an ellipse instead of a circle when this property is not equal to 1.
 It allows non-uniform clamping in different directions.

-    ***Special thanks to Levitikon217 to give this valuable suggestion and explain why need this feature in detail.***
+    ***Special thanks to Levitikon217 for giving this valuable advice and explaining in detail why this feature is needed.***

 ![21_non_uniform_clamping.jpg](img/21_non_uniform_clamping.jpg)